Medy-Qwerty/Trid-Kernel/README.md

 # Trid-Kernel
-Trid-Kernel is a basic 16-bit kernel for OS development (In active development)
+Trid-Kernel is an excellent base for creating your own game